An Online Writing Workshop Taught by Genny Lim

 This is a small, intimate workshop with continuing participants, so enrollment is limited.

 This workshop is free to the public.
-Register on Eventbrite or at the link below.
+Donations to APICC are welcome and appreciated, but not expected.
+Register on Eventbrite or using the link below.

 Contact Genny at [email protected] with any questions.